Mets roll past lowly Marlins once again

 With Alonso due up next, Marlins catcher Nick Fortes went out to talk to lefthanded starter Trevor Rogers (0-2, 6.00), who had settled down after a shaky first inning in which he gifted birthday boy Jeff McNeil (No. 31) a bases-loaded walk for the game’s first run.

-Fortes had his say, and then Miami pitching coach Mel Stottlemyre Jr. started walking towards the mound.
+Fortes had his say, and then Miami pitching coach Mel Stottlemyre Jr. started walking toward the mound.
 Back-to-back mound visits?
 In the speeded-up baseball era?

+As Stottlemyre spoke with Rogers, the umpires huddled.
+Showalter wondered if Miami should be charged with two of their five allotted mound visits.
+The umpires decided it was only one charged visit.

+“We could get real technical here,” Showalter said.
+“They converged together and decided what I thought was fair.
+Just hope that’s the same way if it happens to us.”

-The two meetings, however, did not lead to anything positive for Miami.
+The long visits, however, did not lead to anything positive for Miami.
 Alonso launched a 3-and-2 pitch into the leftfield seats for a two-run home run to give the Mets a 3-0 lead.

 Miami’s rookie manager Skip Schumaker then made another mound visit.
-To remove Rogers.
+To remove Rogers after the proverbial horse left the barn.

 Senga wobbled a bit in the sixth.
 He allowed a long leadoff home run to Jazz Chisholm Jr. to make the score 3-1.